 Their key difference is timing.

-Smart routing occurs before the first attempt, whereas the cascading process occurs immediately after a payment failure.
+Smart routing makes its provider selection before the first attempt is sent, whereas the cascading process only starts after a payment has already failed.
 If the first transaction is declined, then cascading starts additional attempts with different providers.

 Sometimes the best results come from combining both strategies.
 That approach reduces the number of initial declines but still allows them to be recovered quickly afterwards.